mat1/building-microservices/exercises/1-first-app.md

  java -jar ./target/movie-ticket-service-0.0.1-SNAPSHOT.jar
 ```

-If you open http://localhost:8080/hello in the browser you should still see "Hello World"
+If you open http://localhost:8080/hello in the browser you should still see `Hello World`

 7. Stop the App

-### Third Step
+## Third Step

-Now it is time to deploy your application to the cloud
+Now it is time to deploy your application to the cloud.

 1. Create a github repository https://github.com/